Setup Guide & Installation

 DSL light on but no Internet:

-- Confirm the connection type is set to Dynamic IP / IPoE.
+- Confirm connection type is set to Dynamic IP / IPoE.

 - Reboot the modem.